Publisher Question:

 Publishers should also take a hard look at the customer journey.
 Is it an easy process for your readers to access your digital content?

-And finally how do I bundle access to all of my content without making it a pain-point for the customer to get access?
+And finally, how do I bundle access to all of my content without making it a pain-point for the customer to get access?

 Here at eMagazines, we solve publisher concerns like this everyday.
 We love helping you take a look at the bigger picture, and our solutions are catered to all the challenges and collective knowledge we’ve gained over the years.